Buses

 Spiral of decline

-This triple whammy has hit bus services hard and resulted in the loss of many services, increased prices and unreliable and delayed services as the annual bus statistics show.
-The result has been that many communities, including some sizeable villages, have found themselves isolated in public transport deserts.
-Young and old have been left stranded unless they can afford, often expensive, taxi fares.
+Consequently, many communities, including some sizeable villages, have found themselves isolated in public transport deserts.
+Young and old have been left stranded unless they can afford, expensive taxi fares.

 Campaigning for change